jcloix/jp-vocab-assistant/README.md

 # jp-vocab-assistant

-An AWS-based automation tool that monitors a shared Google Document for Japanese vocabulary assignments and assists in generating example sentences using AI.
+An AWS-based **serverless automation tool** that monitors a shared Google Document for Japanese vocabulary assignments and assists in generating example sentences using AI.

 ---